rdubois440/cherry_mx30_usb_bt/README.md

 		}
 ```

-Serial1 sends the key information to the Bluefruit Bluetooth adapter, to the paired bluetooth device
+Serial1 sends the key information to the Bluefruit Bluetooth adapter, to the paired bluetooth device.

 ```